Tár: Additional reactions

 Because the film was released in the United Kingdom in January 2023, Tár was included in Sight and Sounds Best Films of 2023, and sat atop the polls of New Statesman and Time Out, with Phil de Semlyen of Time Out writing "Blanchett's Oscar-nominated performance has rightly earned the lion's share of plaudits, but the superb acting is buoyed by Field's subtly off-kilter visual style, lending the 'ripped from the headlines' narrative a hint of Kubrickian uncanniness."
-The Guardian also chose Tár as best film of the year, with critic Wendy Ide writing, “Todd Field's creation of the magnificent, monstrous fictional conductor Lydia Tár, inhabited down to the last shred of cruelty and ambition by the remarkable Cate Blanchett, is exceptional: a savage, slippery account of rampant narcissism brought down to earth.”
-In April 2024 the historian Simon Heffer, expressing his opinion in The Sunday Telegraph, wrote Tár is "the finest American film of the century."
+The Guardian also chose Tár as best film of the year, with critic Wendy Ide writing, "Todd Field's creation of the magnificent, monstrous fictional conductor Lydia Tár, inhabited down to the last shred of cruelty and ambition by the remarkable Cate Blanchett, is exceptional: a savage, slippery account of rampant narcissism brought down to earth."
+In April 2024 the historian Simon Heffer wrote in The Sunday Telegraph that Tár is "the finest American film of the century".

-Pop culture

-Lydia Tár was featured in the Family Guy Halloween special episode "A Little Fright Music", which aired on October 6, 2025.

 Retrospective lists

-The March 2023 issue of New York magazine listed Tár alongside Citizen Kane, Sunset Boulevard, Dr. Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, There Will Be Blood, Roma, and In the Bedroom, also directed by Field, as "The Best Movies That Lost Best Picture at the Oscars".

-The March 2024 issue of IndieWire listed Tár, and In the Bedroom, also directed by Field, as "Best Picture Nominees that Deserved to win the Oscar", stating, "Todd Field's portrait of the talent and ego of a world-renowned conductor is some of the most riveting and ambitious filmmaking in recent memory.
+In 2024, IndieWire listed Tár, and In the Bedroom, also directed by Field, as "Best Picture Nominees that Deserved to win the Oscar", stating, "Todd Field's portrait of the talent and ego of a world-renowned conductor is some of the most riveting and ambitious filmmaking in recent memory.
 Tár feels like a movie people will be talking about and debating long after the ceremony where it lost fades from memory."
-The June 2025 issue ranked the film at number 4 on its list of "The 100 Best Movies of the 2020s (So Far)."

-In June 2025, filmmaker Matthew Weiner named it one of his favorite films of the 21st century.
-That same month, it ranked at number 67 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 68 on the "Readers' Choice" edition of the list.

-In July 2025, it ranked number 43 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
+In 2025, IndieWire ranked the film at number 4 on its list of "The 100 Best Movies of the 2020s (So Far)".
+That same year it sat at number 67 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 68 on the "Readers' Choice" edition.
+Rolling Stone ranked it 43 on their list of "The 100 Best Movies of the 21st Century".

+In 2026, New York magazine listed Tár alongside Citizen Kane, Sunset Boulevard, Dr. Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, There Will Be Blood, Roma, and In the Bedroom, also directed by Field, as "The Best Movies That Lost Best Picture at the Oscars".
+It ranked 6 on The Times list of "The 25 Best Films of the Decade".
+And 43 on the Daily Telegraphs "50 Greatest Films of All Time".

 Accolades

-Among other accolades, Tár received six Academy Award nominations, including Best Picture, Best Director, Best Actress for Blanchett, Best Original Screenplay, Best Cinematography, and Best Film Editing.
+Among other accolades, Tár received Academy Award nominations in six categories: Best Picture, Best Director, Best Actress for Blanchett, Best Original Screenplay, Best Cinematography, and Best Film Editing.